Virginia Giuffre: Early life

-Virginia Louise Roberts was born in Sacramento, California, on August 9, 1983, to Lynn Trude Cabell and Sky William Roberts.
+Virginia Lee Roberts was born in Sacramento, California, on 9 August 1983, to Lynn Trude Cabell and Sky William Roberts.
 She had an elder half-brother, Daniel Scott Wilson, from her mother's previous marriage, and a younger brother, Sky Rocket Roberts.
-The family relocated to Loxahatchee, in Palm Beach County, Florida, when she was four years old.
-It was reported that she had come from a "troubled home" and, from the age of seven, was molested by a close family friend.
-In her memoir, Giuffre stated that she was abused by her father from as early as the age of seven and that he might have received payments from Jeffrey Epstein at some point, allegations which he denied.
-"I was just so mentally scarred already at such a young age, and I ran away from that", she said on Panorama in 2019.
-Giuffre told the Miami Herald that she went from being in "an abusive situation, to being a runaway, to living in foster homes".
+The family relocated to Loxahatchee, in Palm Beach County, Florida, when she was in grade school.
+It was reported that she had come from a "troubled home", and from the age of seven was molested by a close family friend.

+In her 2025 posthumous memoir, Nobody's Girl, Giuffre wrote that, between the ages of 7–11, she was sexually molested by her father, and traded to a family friend who was later convicted of sexually abusing another minor.
+Her father has denied the claims.
+Giuffre also suggested that her father may have taken money from Epstein.
+Giuffre said that she went from being in "an abusive situation, to being a runaway, to living in foster homes".
 She lived on the streets at age 14, where she says she found only "hunger and pain and [more] abuse".

-Later she was abused by a sex trafficker, Ron Eppinger, in Miami.
+At some point between age 13 and age 15, Giuffre was abused by a sex trafficker, Ron Eppinger, in Miami.
 Giuffre lived with Eppinger for approximately six months.
-Eppinger reportedly ran a front business for international sex trafficking known as the modeling agency "Perfect 10".
-He was raided by the FBI and later pleaded guilty to charges of alien smuggling for prostitution, interstate travel for prostitution, and money laundering.
+Eppinger reportedly ran a front business for international sex trafficking known as the modeling agency "Perfect 10" and was investigated by the FBI.
+He later pleaded guilty to charges of alien smuggling for prostitution, interstate travel for prostitution, and money laundering.

-At the age of 14, Giuffre reunited with her father and returned to live with him.
-Her father worked as a maintenance manager at the Mar-a-Lago property owned by Donald Trump, and helped Giuffre obtain a job there.
+Giuffre was sent to Growing Together, a TTI (troubled teen industry) facility in Lake Worth, Florida that was later shut down after an investigation.

+In 1998, Giuffre's mother heard from a social worker at her group home that a 14 year old Giuffre had sex with two older teenage males, prompting her to contact the police.
+Giuffre told police that two acquaintances, Josh (18) and Kevin (17), had sexually assaulted her in a car for 7 hours while she was intoxicated.
+Both males admitted to having sex with Giuffre, but argued it was consensual and that they were all intoxicated.
+Josh and Kevin were booked for probable charges of sexual assault.
+After a 3 month investigation, prosecutors decided not to bring charges, citing "the victim's lack of credibility and no substantial likelihood of success at trial".

 She attended Royal Palm Beach High School.
+In her memoir, Giuffre said that at age 16 she had quit school after completing the ninth grade.
+Giuffre's father worked as a maintenance manager at the Mar-a-Lago property owned by Donald Trump, and he helped Giuffre obtain a job there in 2000 when she was 16 years old.